Issue:

 Value Proposition:

-The results from this project will enable recommendations for best practices for environmental sampling based on a scientific approach.
+This project provided recommendations for best practices for environmental sampling based on a scientific approach, communicated through peer-reviewed scientific journal articles (two published and two pending) and conferences, fact sheets, and popular press to reach stakeholders at all levels (e.g., Federal and State Animal Health Officials, veterinarians and local farms).
 These practical methods will be used to inform accurate determination of risk levels and validate decontamination procedures for a variety of surface types found on transport containers and vehicles entering the U.S. that pose a biological threat to national security.
-Given the substantial impact ASFV would have on the U.S. (estimated to be $15 to 50 billion USD; Carriquiry et al., 2020), the ability to identify contaminated surfaces to enact additional biosecurity measures would be a tremendous asset to combat the risk of virus introduction.
-Such validated methods would be a critical tool to be used by DHS to assess risk and identify potential biosecurity gaps which pose a threat to our swine industry and national security.
+The ability to identify contaminated surfaces to enact additional biosecurity measures is a tremendous asset to combat the risk of virus introduction.
+Such validated methods are a critical tool to be used by the Department of Homeland Security to assess risk and identify potential biosecurity gaps which pose a threat to our swine industry and national security.

 Project Lead | Kansas State University Department of Diagnostic Medicine/Pathobiology and Department of Animal Sciences and Industry |